cmrit-hyderabad/Developing-Online-Repository-of-Proof-of-Concepts-PoCs-Developed-and-Way-forward-plan/README.md

 * Once a team submits PoC, respective IIC-Institutes need to evaluate PoCs based on the evaluation criteria provided to IIC-Institute and need to list/upgrade them on the IIC portal as per provision on the IIC portal<br>

+# Steps to submit Idea
+## Step 1 : fork the repository
+## step 2 : create your Folder with your PoCs
+## stpe 3 : upload Your PoCs and commit changes
+## step 4 : create a pull request